 Kristin has a BA in Communications from Whitworth University.
 She currently works in Home Health.
 She is married to Beau Smith and has two children, Asher (15), and Eden (12).
 Kristin enjoys spending time with her family, skiing, paddle boarding, running, playing the ukulele, reading, and caring for her chickens and family pets.

-Andrea Parmenter was appointed to the Board of Education on December 3, 2019.
+Rick Petersen was elected to the Board of Education on November 2nd, 2021.

 Andrea Parmenter has been actively involved in 9-R schools for over a decade, since enrolling her children at Needham Elementary - where they were third generation attendees.
 Andrea started by volunteering in her children’s classrooms which led to her to serving in officer roles for seven years on the Needham PTO.
 Andrea also served 7 years on the Needham Elementary School Accountability Committee (SAC), and is currently serving her 6th year on the Miller Middle School SAC.
 Andrea is currently in her 9th year on the District Accountability Advisory Committee (DAAC), of which she was the Committee chair for 5 years.
 In addition to her other involvements with the district, she has worked in program and event participation, such as completing the Leadership 9-R program in its inaugural year.
 Twelve years of volunteering in these varied capacities within 9-R has allowed Andrea to gain a deep understanding of the operations in local schools, legislative impacts on the District, and the role of the Board of Education.